-Incremental workpiece positions

-Incremental coordinates are referenced to the last programmed nominal position of the tool, which serves as the relative (imaginary) datum.
-When you write an NC program in incremental coordinates, you thus program the tool to move by the distance between the previous and the subsequent nominal positions.
-This is why they are also referred to as chain dimensions.
+Incremental workpiece positions Incremental coordinates are referenced to the last programmed nominal position of the tool, which serves as the relative (imaginary) datum.
+When you write an NC program in incremental coordinates, you thus program the tool to move by the distance between the also referred to as chain dimensions.